DonaldCmd/COMP282-CW1/README.md

-The first assignment of the COMP282 course at the University of Liverpool in 2025 is a console mini-game written in C++.
-This code is for reference only.
-Please do not plagiarize.
 # Fantasy Quest Adventure Game

 This repository contains the coursework project for the COMP282 module at the University of Liverpool (2025).
 The project is a text-based console adventure game written in C++14 using object-oriented programming principles.
 The game features a navigable map, a turn-based combat system, an item and inventory system, and a final boss encounter.